AlaadinAhmed/Chess-Engine/README.md

 ./OctoKnight
 ```

 The engine will then listen for UCI commands.
 I recommend using a GUI like [Arena](http://www.playwitharena.de/) or [CuteChess](https://github.com/cutechess/cutechess) to play against it.
+For more detailed instructions on how to use the engine with a GUI, see [USAGE.md](USAGE.md).

 ## Testing